sigp/lighthouse/book/src/ui-configuration.md

     which means that the API token is incorrect.
 Check that you have provided the correct token in the field `API_TOKEN` in `.env`.

-    When Siren is successfully run, you should see the log `LOG [NestApplication] Nest application successfully started +118ms`, indicating that Siren has started.
+    When Siren has successfully started, you should see the log `LOG [NestApplication] Nest application successfully started +118ms`, indicating that Siren has started.

- 1. On the client computer, SSH to the server:

-    ```bash
-    ssh -L 3000:127.0.0.1:3000  username@server_IP
-    ```

-    You can now access siren by entering `localhost:3000` in a browser on the client computer.
+4. Siren is now accessible at `https://<the-servers-ip>:4443` (if you used the above mentioned docker run command and exposed the container's port `443` on the host's port `4443`).
+You will get a warning about an invalid certificate, this can be safely ignored.

-Advanced users can mount their own certificates, see the `SSL Certificates` section below
+Advanced users can mount their own certificates or disable SSL altogether, see the `SSL Certificates` section below.

 ## Building From Source